Skip to content

 That popup is zombie software.
 “AMD Quick Stream has encountered an issue and needs to close” comes from a Catalyst Control Center component AMD shipped between 2013 and 2014, deprecated by late 2015, and stopped patching entirely.
 Stale installers left it on millions of HP, Lenovo, and Acer laptops.
 Years of Windows updates broke its driver hooks, which is why your machine suddenly throws the crash dialog out of nowhere even though you haven’t touched the driver in years.

 Removal beats repair.
-We tested seven methods on two HP Pavilion test laptops.
-Order below, fastest first.
+The seven methods below are ordered fastest first.

 • AMD Quick Stream is deprecated bloatware from the Catalyst Control Center era; AMD has not shipped it in any driver since the Crimson rebrand in late 2015